gardener/gardener/docs/usage/shoot_hibernate.md

 ---
-title: Shoot Hybernation
+title: Shoot Hibernation
-description: What is hybernation?
-Manual hybernation/wake up and specifying a hybernation schedule
+description: What is hibernation?
+Manual hibernation/wake up and specifying a hibernation schedule
 ---

 # Hibernate a Cluster